exlskills/course-ASAP-learn-golang/00_A$AP Learn 🚀/03_Beyond the Basics/07_Imports and GOPATH/index.md

 * Always use the recommended `GOPATH` structure as described above!
 The Go tooling will make it really hard for you to use any other structure (unless you're using another dependency management tool, like `dep` which is officially supported and managed by Go)

 * Generally use `dep` for managing dependencies for larger/production projects that require a more consistent environment (this is covered in the upcoming Dependency Management section)

+### Attribution

+Portions of this page are modifications based on work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.